OneKeePass/mobile/docs/FAQ.md

 ## Where and how the database is stored?
 OneKeePass stores all your passwords and other details in a single encrypted file in any place supported by the iOS's Files app or Android supported File Manager - typically called "My Files" or just "Files"

-***WARNING: OneKeePass does not check whether the database file has been changed outside or not before saving.
-Because of this the file may be overwritten.
-This issue will be fixed in the next version***

 <br>

 ## What is the format of the OneKeePass database?